DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.7.0.md

 ## Small Change to the Shop
 - [ ] Rework the relinquish upgrade to just be a boost to one stat instead of taking away another stat first.

+## At Least Two Attack Things From The Doc

+Choose at least two powers from that one document we made and implement them functionally